Camilla in Mitchell County, Georgia — The American South (South Atlantic)

 Erected 1923 by Hawthorne Trail Chapter and Georgia Society, D.A.R.

 Other nearby markers.
-At least 5 other markers are within 14 miles of this marker, measured as the crow flies.
-Old City Well (approx. 0.8 miles away); Mitchell County (approx. 0.8 miles away); Mitchell County War Memorial (approx. 0.9 miles away); Baker County (approx. 9.7 miles away); Gum Pond Community (approx. 13.2 miles away).
+At least 7 other markers are within 14 miles of this marker, measured as the crow flies.
+The Spirit of Camilla (approx. 0.8 miles away); Mitchell County (approx. 0.8 miles away); Old City Well (approx. 0.8 miles away); Mitchell County War Memorial (approx. 0.9 miles away); St. Valentine's Day Tornados (approx. 1.1 Baker County (approx. 9.7 miles away); Gum Pond Community (approx. 13.2 miles away).

 Credits.
 This page was last revised on May 6, 2018.
-This page originally submitted on May 6, 2018, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 51 times since then and 2 times this year.
+It was originally submitted on May 6, 2018, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 733 times since then and 97 times this year.
 Photos: 1, 2, 3. submitted on May 6, 2018, by Mark Hilton of Montgomery, Alabama.